packagePFIM/PFIM/README.md

 The core of the package: all S7 classes and exported functions.

-### Examples of sesign evaluation and optimization
+### Examples of design evaluation and optimization

 Design evaluation and optimization examples have been implemented in PFIM 7.03